dea_tools.classification

 • proba (bool) – If True, predict probabilities

 • max_proba (bool) – If True, the probabilities array will be flattened to contain only the probabiltiy for the “Predictions” class.
-If False, the “Probabilities” object will be an array of prediction probaiblities for each classes
+If False, the “Probabilities” object will be an array of prediction probablities for each class

 • clean (bool) – If True, remove Infs and NaNs from input and output arrays